 They need to know if you have any of these conditions:

-an unusual or allergic reaction to permethrin, veterinary or household insecticides, other medicines, chrysanthemums, foods, dyes, or preservatives
+An unusual or allergic reaction to permethrin, veterinary or household insecticides, chrysanthemums, other medications, foods, dyes, or preservatives

 How should I use this medication?

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 2 months of age for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 2 months of age for selected conditions, precautions do apply.

 What if I miss a dose?